prabhuramachandran/automan-scipy2024/abstract.md

 Pawan Negi is a post-doctoral researcher at the Department of Applied Mathematics, Illinois institute of Technology.
 He has been teaching mathematics courses to undergraduate students since last year.
-He earned his PhD under the supervision of Dr. Prabhu Ramachandran, where he extensively utilized automan to execute hundreds of test cases for his thesis.
+He earned his PhD at IIT Bombay, where he extensively utilized automan to execute hundreds of test cases for his thesis.
 He also contributed pull requests towards the development of automan.

 ## For the reviewers of this abstract

 Almost the entire session will be hands on.
 Barring the introduction and explanation of features, we will be asking the audience to write code as we go along.
 We will provide skeleton files for the attendees to start quickly.
-At the end we have reserved a full hour to help the attendees use this for their own research work.
+At the end we have reserved a full hour to help the attendees use what we teach for their own research work.

 A somewhat complete automan tutorial is available at https://automan.readthedocs.io/en/latest/tutorial.html and a set of